0install/docs/docs/developers/json-api.md

     }]]
 ```

-If the server is slow to respond, you will get a "pending" message instead, followed by a call to "update-key-info" later:
+If the server is slow to respond, you will get a `"pending"` message instead, followed by a call to `update-key-info` later:

 ```plain
 ["invoke","1","confirm-keys",[